finos/rune-dsl/README.md

 For instance, the same data are often represented differently between different applications - usually a reasonable choice when considering the respective purpose of each application.
 But without any formalised translation between them, data cannot easily flow from one application to another and the overall architecture looses cohesiveness.
 Applications also tend to mix the specification of their business logic with its technical implementation.
 Once buried in code, an application's logic is hard to extract and must usually be documented separately, with no guarantee of consistency.

 **The Rune DSL allows to represent data and business logic in a system- and technology-agnostic way** into a cohesive domain model.
-By supporting a shared, formalised understanding of the financial markets' domain, it enables different technology implementations to "talk" to each other in the same native language (hence the naming reference to the Rosetta Stone).
+By supporting a shared, formalised understanding of the financial markets' domain, it enables different technology implementations to "talk" to each other in the same native language.

 A model expressed in the Rune DSL provides more than a technical specification: it automatically generates executable code, to be used directly in an implementation.
 Both the Rune DSL and associated code generators are available in open source.

 **One important application of the Rune DSL concerns regulatory reporting**.
 While many financial institutions share the same reporting obligations, they usually implement their logic in slightly different ways because of siloed technology approaches.
 This exposes firms to non-compliance risk and fines and degrades the quality and comparability of the data that regulators collect.

-Instead, Rosetta empowers many users within firms to take part in interpreting and codifying reporting rules, without the risk of loss-in-translation once they get implemented in IT systems.
+Instead, Rune empowers many users within firms to take part in interpreting and codifying reporting rules, without the risk of loss-in-translation once they get implemented in IT systems.
 The language itself is designed to be human-readable, so that domain experts without programming experience (e.g. operations or compliance professionals) can write fully functional regulatory logic directly – a bit like in Excel.

+## Rosetta

+TODO - tidy

+A complete *Software Development Kit (SDK)* also called [Rosetta](https://ui.rosetta-technology.io/) is provided to help industry participants to create, edit or extend models using the Rune DSL.
+Rosetta also provides integration tools designed to facilitate firms' adoption and implementation of models within their own technology architecture.

+Much like how software engineers use programming languages and tools to build and test software, it is useful to think of Rosetta as a platform with a set of tools to build and test a domain model using the Rune DSL.
+The [Rosetta products documentation](https://docs.rosetta-technology.io/rosetta/rosetta-products/) details the various tools and products that are available in the Rosetta platform.

+In order to facilitate the use of the Rune DSL by industry members, a *Community Edition* of Rosetta that already features many of the platform's functionalities is available as a free web application.
+Through Rosetta, users can also access a number of open-source [modelling projects](https://docs.rosetta-technology.io/rosetta/projects/) that are based on the Rune DSL, allowing them to use, edit or extend those models.

 ## Rune DSL Components